Having done all,

 Many tribes would

-capture members of neighboring tribes, white settlers, or members
+capture members of neighboring tribes, white settlers, or members of

-the transformation from captive to tribal member was often a long and difficult one, the
+captive to tribal member was often a long and difficult one, the

 captive would eventually become an accepted member of the tribe.
 The

 fact that the adoptee was sometimes of a different ethnic origin was of

 little importance to the tribe.

 question that the roll takers would allow the people to answer for

 themselves.
 I know for a fact that this was known to be incorrect

 because my own ancestors' quantum is recorded incorrectly.
-My
+My great

-mother and father and have the exact same quantum.
+and have the exact same quantum.

-age, however, quantum is important in many ways.
+In this day and age, however, quantum is important in many ways.
 In

 order to become a registered member of any federally recognized Indian

 Nation you must first get a CDIB (Certificate of Degree of Indian